keyboard_arrow_up

 Electromagnetic Flow Meter

-Or magnetic flow meter, is a type of volumetric flow meter that functions based on Faraday's law of electromagnetic induction.
+Also called a magnetic flow meter, it operates based on Faraday’s law of electromagnetic induction.

 Vortex Flow Meter